Please enable JavaScript in your browser to use this page.

 Bath Walking, Wheeling and Cycling Links update

 Ahead of the publication, we would like to share some initial highlights and summaries from the report.
-Overall, there was support for the proposals with 66% of responses strongly supporting or supporting the City Centre to Kennet & Avon Canal route and more than half were in favour of the Royal United Hospital links route.
+There was support for the some proposals with 66% of responses strongly supporting or supporting the City Centre to Kennet & Avon Canal route and more than half were in favour of the Royal United Hospital links route.
 Feedback demonstrated agreement that some of the routes would lead to a shift toward active modes, with disagreement on this point on others.
 We also received suggested additional/alternative walking and cycling improvements to improve the schemes.

 Respondents believed the removal of parking spaces needs to be revisited and the proposals are not fully inclusive.
 In addition, some respondents said there would be an adverse impact on those who are dependent on cars and public transport.
 Within the Links to Royal United Hospital survey, respondents raised the effect of the proposals on the Royal United Hospital and other medical facilities.